diegoehg/casting-agency-api/README.md

 ## API Endpoints

 ### GET /movies
-It returns a paginated list of movies & the total number of movies saved in the database.
+It returns a paginated list of movies & the total number of movies saved.

 * Request arguments:
-  - `page`: indicate the page number requested (e. g. `/movies=?page=3`)
+  - `page`: indicate the page number requested (e. g. `/movies?page=3`)
 * Response body fields:
-  - `success`: boolean value that indicates if the request has been succesful.
+  - `success`: boolean value that indicates if the request has been successful.
   - `movies`: contains a list of movies, at most 10 for every page.
-  - `total_movies`: number of movies included in the database.
+  - `total_movies`: total number of movies included in the database.
 * Permission required: `get:movies`

 Response body example: